thuml/Large-Time-Series-Model/scripts/anomaly_detection/README.md

 # Anomaly Detection

 Anomaly detection is vital in industry and operations.
 Previous methods ([Xu et al., 2021](https://arxiv.org/abs/2110.02642); [Wu et al., 2022](https://openreview.net/forum?id=ju_Uqw384Oq)) typically tackle the unsupervised scenario in a reconstructedtive approach, where a model is trained to reconstruct the input series, and the output is regarded as the normal series.
-Based on our generative model, we cope with anomaly detection in a predictive approach, which utilizes the observed segments to predict the future segment, and the predicted segment will be established as the standard to be compared with the actual value received.
+Based on our predictive model, we cope with anomaly detection in a predictive approach, which utilizes the observed segments to predict the future segment, and the predicted segment will be established as the standard to be compared with the actual value received.
 Unlike the previous method requiring to collect time series of a period for reconstruction, our predictive approach allows for segment-level anomaly detection on the fly.
 Thus, the task is converted into a next token prediction task.

 ## Dataset